aildnont/HIFIS-model/README.md

 ![alt text](documents/readme_images/hparam_example.png "A sample HParams dashboard view")

+### Bulk predictions from raw data
+Once a trained model is produced, the user may wish to obtain predictions and explanations for all clients currently in the HIFIS database.
+As clients' life situations change over time, their records in the HIFIS database change as well.
+Thus, it is useful to rerun predictions for clients every so often.
+If you wish to track changes in predictions and explanations for particular clients over time, you can choose to append timestamped predictions to a file containing previous timestamped predictions.
+The steps below detail how to run prediction for all clients, given raw data from HIFIS and a trained model.
+1. Ensure that you have _HIFIS_Clients.csv_ located within in the raw data folder (_data/raw/_).
+See [Getting Started](#getting-started) for help obtaining _HIFIS_Clients.csv_.
+2. In [config.yml](config.yml), set _MODEL_TO_LOAD_ within _PATHS_ to
+   the path of the model weights file (_.h5_ file) that you wish to use for prediction.
+3. In the _main_ function of _[predict.py](src/predict.py)_, you can opt to either save predictions to a new file or append predictions and their corresponding timestamps to a file containing past predictions.
+   Ensure the function you wish to execute is uncommented.
+   1. You can call `results = predict_and_explain_set(data_path=None,
+      save_results=True, give_explanations=True)`, which will preprocess
+      raw client data, run prediction for all clients, and run LIME to explain these predictions.
+Results will be saved in a .csv file, which will be located in _results/predictions/_, and will be called _predictionsyyyymmdd-hhmmss.csv_, where yyyymmdd-hhmmss is
+      the current time.
+   2. You can call `trending_prediction(data_path=None)`, which will produce predictions and explanations in the same method as described in (i), but will include timestamps for when the predictions were made.
+The results will be appended to a file called _trending_predictions.csv_, located within _results/prediction/_.
+This file contains predictions made at previous times, enabling the user to compare the change in predictions and explanations for particular clients over time.

 ## Project Structure
 The project looks similar to the directory structure below.
 Disregard